A detailed description of Silent Retreats

 Exercises - a short series of limbering exercises - before the evening

-meditations to help give our body what it needs before we ask it to sit
+Pure Meditation to help give our body what it needs before we ask it to

 still.